Autism Spectrum Disorder (ASD) in Children and Youth: Information for Families

 - Special pen/pencil grip to make it easier to hold pens/pencils

 - Allowing the child to write on graph paper which makes it easier for him/her to plan visual-spatially

 - For older students, allowing the use of keyboard for taking notes or written assignments or tests

 - Providing photocopies of teacher's notes and more time to copy off the board.

 Sensory processing issues

-People with Asperger's / PDD NOS may be overwhelmed by seemingly harmless sensory stimuli such as sound, or touch.
+Most students with ASD have sensory issues, and may thus be overwhelmed by seemingly normal levels of sensory stimuli such as sound, or touch.